Rowdy Tellez Player Props: Brewers vs. Giants

 Rowdy Tellez At The Plate

-- Among qualifying batters in baseball, his batting average ranks 85th, his on-base percentage ranks 56th, and he is 15th in the league in slugging.
+- Among the qualified batters in MLB play, he ranks 81st in batting average, 54th in on-base percentage, and 15th in slugging.

 - Tellez will look to extend his five-game hitting streak.
-He's batting .400 with two homers over the course of his last games.
+He's batting .400 with two homers during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.